smatechnologies/ibm-i-agent-docs/docs/logs-database/extracting.md

   -------------------------------------------------------------------------------

-To view and manage the SEL (selection) parameters, type the letters
-\"SEL\" in the field \"Save selected, logs or library\" and then press
+To view and manage the SEL (selection) parameters, type the letters "SEL" in the field "Save selected, logs or library" and then press
 \<**Enter**\>.
 When this LOGLIB() parameter has been changed from LOG or LIB to SEL, pressing Enter will not cause the command to execute but will only redisplay the command prompt with additional keywords.